oxnr/awesome-notes/Business/Inspiration.md

 - Logic will get you from A to Z; imagination will get you everywhere.

 - If you start walking the way, the way appears.

+- In world that is changing so quickly the biggest risk you can take is not taking any risk.